Furnace Repair Checklist

 - Make certain that the button is set to “heat” instead of “off” or “cool.”

 - Make sure the program is displaying the right day and time and is scheduled to “run.”
 If you’re having a hard time overriding the schedule, adjust the temperature with the up/down arrows and holding the “hold” button.
-This will force the furnace to ignite if thermostat scheduling is an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than the temperature of the room.